 You may have thought “I’m not made of money” when you read the previous sentence.
 Do you know one of the most favorites gifts I’ve been given was a gorgeous mini notebook with my first initial on it?
 I liked it even more because it fit in my purse.

-It may have cost $5-$7, but that did not matter at all to me.
-I knew it was chosen just for me, and it was beautiful.
+The cost of the gift was irrelevant; I knew it was chosen just for me, and it was beautiful.
 Yes, this lady has fabulous taste!

 4. Give something practical.